parker-hemphill/godaddy-dns-updater/README.md

 ### Notes:
 * Required variables have a default set of NULL, the container looks for these and exits with a message of problem in the log file.
 An easy way to trouble-shoot container is to map /tmp to an external directory (explained in the docker-compose and docker run example below)
 * Only required ENV variables are **DOMAIN** and **API_KEY**, everything else has valid defaults
+* ENV variables "PUID" and "PGID" can be passed to set owner of logfile to a specific user, this is useful for mapping an external directory and setting the owner to a normal user
 ## Docker-compose example
 * In this example I will be monitoring and updating **cool-site.example.com**, and checking for a change to DNS every 600 seconds (10 minutes)
   * **volumes** can be omitted or mapped somewhere such as a a folder under your home directory, simply change the *left* side to point to where you'd like to save DNS update logfiles